midpcld/subvending/README.md

 Created by: midp.cloud

 This project is provided as-is to simplify Microsoft's official subvending guidelines.
-It is offered free of charge with no support, warranty, or guarantee of any kind.
+It is offered free of charge with **no support, warranty, or guarantee of any kind**.

-Use at your own risk.
+**Use at your own risk**.
 The creator assumes no responsibility for any issues, damages, or consequences arising from the use of this project.

 This is an unofficial simplification - always refer to Microsoft's official documentation for authoritative guidance.